routegy/routegy-docs/app/docs/reference/action-types/sms.md

 ---
 title: "Action Types | SMS | Reference"
-description: "How do sms action types work?"
+description: "How do SMS action types work?"
 ---

 # SMS

-The SMS action type is used to send text messages to a configured phone number for every [event](/reference/events/) created by a [app](/reference/apps/).
+The SMS action type is used to send text messages to a configured phone number for every [event](/reference/events/) created by an [app](/reference/apps/).

 ::: tip
 Text messages can be configured using [templating](/reference/templating/).